It’s Spooky Season! You’ve got your pumpkins out and your candy ready — but is your pet prepared for Halloween?

 Costume with care.
 Lots of us get a chuckle out of dressing our pets up for Halloween, but this takes planning and patience.
 Buy the costume well ahead of time so you can make sure it fits comfortably — it shouldn’t restrict your pet’s ability to move around or breathe — and that he doesn’t mind wearing it.
-Check to make sure it doesn’t have buttons, bows, fringe or other items that are easily chewed off and swallowed.
+Check to make sure it doesn’t have buttons, bows, fringe, or other items that are easily chewed off and swallowed.
 And never leave your pet in costume when he’s unsupervised.
 If your pet just isn’t into dressing up — if he resists putting his costume on or struggles to get out of it — let him join the party in his birthday suit.
 You can also opt for a Halloween-themed collar for a little festive pizazz.

 Find a pet-friendly party.
 Is your dog or cat social?
 Does he like being around people and other pets?
 Then a pet-friendly Halloween parade or costume contest could be a fun outing for the two of you.
-They’re everywhere this time of year: at local parks, humane societies and other venues.
+They’re everywhere this time of year: at local parks, humane societies, and other venues.
 A word of warning, though: You need to know that your pet is comfortable and polite in public before you commit to a group gathering.
 A parade or costume contest is not the way to socialize a shy or fearful pet.
 If you are unsure about your pet’s ability to manage a crowd, do something festive at home instead.

 Keep it safe.
 Keep candy — especially anything containing chocolate or xylitol — well out of reach, so your pet isn’t tempted to take snacking into his own paws.
-This also holds true for Halloween decorations, such as fake eyeballs and cobwebs, glow sticks and potpourri, all of which can pose a risk to your pet if ingested.
-And finally, make sure your pet has visible identification, including a collar and tag, plus a microchip with current contact information, in case he escapes your house or yard and goes roaming with the goblins.
+This also holds true for Halloween decorations, such as fake eyeballs and cobwebs, glow sticks, and potpourri, all of which can pose a risk to your pet if ingested.
+Don’t leave candles or other open flames burning when you can’t monitor your pet near them.
+They could start a fire and injure your pet.
+Try using battery-operated candles to light up your pumpkins.